Japanese submarine I-45: Loss

 On 29 October 1944, the destroyer escorts USS Eversole and USS Richard S. Bull were in the Philippine Sea steaming from San Pedro Bay in the Philippines to rejoin Task Unit 77.7.1 when Eversole picked up a doubtful sonar contact 60 nmi east of Dinagat Island at 02:10.
 She soon lost the contact, but at 02:28, two torpedoes struck her, causing her to lose all power and take on a 30-degree list.
-Her crew began to abandon ship at 02:40, and in less than 15 minutes Eversole sank stern-first at 10°18′N 127°37′E. I-45 surfaced at around 03:00 and circled the site of the sinking, briefly opening fire on survivors in the water with her Type 96 25mm antiaircraft gun.
+Her crew began to abandon ship at 02:40, and in less than 15 minutes Eversole sank stern-first at 10°18′N 127°37′E. I-45 surfaced at around 03:00 and circled the site of the sinking, briefly opening fire on survivors in the water with her Type 96 25 mm antiaircraft gun.
 She dived at around 03:20.

 At 03:25 a large underwater explosion occurred, apparently from the sunken Eversole, killing about 30 survivors in the water and injuring others.
 The explosion alerted Richard S. Bull, which arrived on the scene and began a rescue operation while the destroyer escort USS Whitehurst, which had been detached from the screen of a passing fleet oiler unit, provided antisubmarine cover.
 By 06:30, Richard S. Bull had pulled the last of 139 survivors from the water, three of whom later died.
 Including them, Eversole′s crew suffered 77 dead in the sinking.

 Meanwhile, at 05:45 Whitehurst detected a submerged submarine — probably I-45 — on sonar 85 nmi northeast of Siargao, about 50 nmi from the site of Eversole′s sinking.
 After Whitehurst made three unsuccessful Hedgehog attacks, the submarine — which Whitehurst′s commanding officer later described as displaying "excellent evasive tactics and maneuverability," continually turning away from attacks and presenting her stern and wake to Whitehurst — tried to escape at a depth of 225 ft.
 At 06:48, Whitehurst conducted a fourth Hedgehog attack, which this time resulted in five or six small explosions, followed by a large underwater explosion that disabled Whitehurst′s sound gear and heavy rumbling noises.
 Whitehurst resumed her search for the submarine at 07:20 and noted a large amount of oil on the surface as well as wood and other debris, some of which her motor whaleboat recovered.
 She suspended her search at 12:15.
 The explosions, oil, and debris marked the sinking of the submarine, presumably I-45, at 10°10′N 127°28′E.

 The 6th Fleet issued orders to I-45 on 5 November 1944 to move to a new patrol area east of Lamon Bay, but she never acknowledged them.
 On 2 December 1944, the Imperial Japanese Navy declared I-45 to be presumed lost off the Philippines with the loss of all 104 men aboard.
 She was stricken from the Navy list on 10 March 1945.